ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 {: #configcredubu24}
 {: step}

-1. Make sure that the `iscsid.conf` file exist by checking its contents.
+1. Make sure that the `iscsid.conf` file exists by checking its contents.
    ```sh
    cat /etc/iscsi/iscsid.conf
    ```